A persistent cough with mucus or blood is an alarming situation. Cough syrup or an expectorant is not the solution.

-A persistent cough with mucus or a chronic cough which lasts for weeks or months should be alarming.
-A persistent cough should always be investigated and treated timely and never be ignored.
+A persistent cough with mucus or cough that lasts for weeks or months should be alarming.
+It should always be investigated and treated timely and never be ignored.

 Which symptoms and signs should alarm you?

 The following is a brief discussion on some danger and alarming signs in patients with a persistent cough with mucus.
-A timely diagnosis and treatment may lead to early recovery and avoid long-term disabilities.
+Timely diagnosis and treatment may lead to early recovery and avoid long-term disabilities.

 A persistent cough with mucus and hemoptysis.

 Hemoptysis is coughing out blood.
 Persistent coughing may be dry or associated with sputum production.
 Blood stained sputum is called hemoptysis.